marijnh/Eloquent-JavaScript/10_modules.md

 At the time of writing, there are over half a million different packages available on NPM.
-A large portion of those are rubbish, I should mention, but almost every good, publicly available package is also on there.
+A large portion of those are rubbish, I should mention, but almost every useful, publicly available package can be found on there.
 For example, an INI file parser, similar to the one we built in [Chapter ?](regexp), is available under the package name `ini`.

 [Chapter ?](node) will show how to install such packages locally using the `npm` ((command line)) program.